neuroMLR/neuroMLR/README.md

 | _-traffic_ | to toggle the attention module |
 | _-attention_ | to toggle the attention module |

-For exact details about the expected format and possible inputs please refer to the args.py file.
+For exact details about the expected format and possible inputs please refer to the args.py and my_constants.py files.